 The feel of their fluttering little insect feet was a bit ticklish, yet at the same time soft as angel’s wings.
 I would turn my arm and they would follow round and round.

-Later, years later, when Kasi was playing summer T-ball I was assistant coach and I named us “The Lady Bugs.”
+Later, years later, when Kasi was playing summer T-ball, I was the assistant coach.
+And I came up with the “The Lady Bugs” to name their team.

 Oh, isn’t it gorgeous.
 I adore butterfly’s.
 My favourite is the Ulysses butterfly.
 I’m not sure if they are outside Australia but can be found in far north Queensland in Australia.
 They’re truly stunning – a bright blue.